BillHertzing/Bill.Hertzing.github.io/_drafts/how-i-setup-this-github-pages-blog-site-part-04.md

 ## Rebase Feature branch onto the head of `main` after a site patch/post point release

+The need to rebase the `Feature` branch onto the HEAD of the `main` branch can occur at any time.
+Detailed instructions can be found in [Bill's Blog Release Process](../_drafts\bills-blog-release-process.md)
 ToDo: Replace with reference to the proper section in the Release Process document.

 ## Modify `-includes/gallery`

 The `gallery` component opens an image link reusing the same tab as the parent document.
-Modern practice is to open an image link in a new tab. modify the `gallery` so that the anchor href now includes `target = "_blank" rel="noopener noreferrer"` .
+Modern practice is to open an image link in a new tab. modify the `gallery` so that the anchor href now includes `target = "_blank" rel="noopener noreferrer nofollow"` .
 This will tell browsers to open the image in a new tab.

 ## Add the page `_pages/subscribe-to-bills-blog.md`